rmuif/web/README.md

 ### Clone the repository

 The command `git clone` is a [Git](https://www.git-scm.com) command-line utility which is used to target an existing repository and create a clone, or copy of the target repository.
-The `<directory>` option is the name of a new directory to clone into, you can replace it with your project’s name.
+The `<directory>` option is the name of a new directory to clone into, replace it with your project’s name.
 The “humanish” part of the source repository is used if no directory is explicitly given (`repo` for `/path/to/repo.git` and `foo` for `host.xz:foo/.git`).

 ```